springrain/zorm/README.md

 	}
 }

-//TestInsertSlice 03.
+// TestInsertSlice 03.
 Tests batch save Struct object Slice
 // The primary key property in the Struct object cannot be assigned if the primary key is autoincrement func TestInsertSlice(t *testing.T) {